Inseparable local uniformization: On schemes over valuation rings

-\begin{rem} Let $l/k$ be an Abhyankar extension of finite transcendence degree.
+\begin{rem} Let $l/k$ be a finitely generated Abhyankar extension.
 Then one easily sees that $\till$ is a finitely generated extension of $\tilk$ of transcendence degree $F$ and $|l^\times|/|k^\times|$ is a finitely generated group whose torsion is contained in $(|k^\times|\otimes_\bfZ\bfQ)/|k^\times|$.
 In particular, if $|k^\times|$ is divisible (for example, trivial) then $|l^\times|/|k^\times|$ is a lattice of rank $E$.
+We will also need the following difficult result called the (generalized) stability theorem: if $k$ is stable then $l$ is stable.
+We refer to a very recent paper \cite{Kuh} for a proof; it seems that although this fact was known to experts, no proof was published earlier.

-We will also need the well known but rather deep fact that if $k$ is stable then $l$ is stable (we will be interested in the case when $k$ is trivially valued).
-This fact, for example, was proved in the thesis of F.-V. Kuhlmann, but since it is difficult to give a direct reference we indicate how it can be deduced from the results of \cite[\S2]{temst}, where an analytic analog is proved (i.e. one deals with topologically finitely generated extensions of analytic fields).
-The reduction consists of many easy steps: (i) one can assume that $l=k(x)$ is of transcendence degree $1$; (ii) by the same easy argument as used in the proof of \cite[2.4.6]{temst}, it suffices to consider the case when $k$ is algebraically closed; (iii) by a limit argument we can assume that $k$ is of finite transcendence degree over a prime field, in particular, the height of $k$ is finite; (iv) a valuation of finite height $h>1$ is stable if and only if it is composed of stable valuations of smaller height, hence everything follows from the case of height $1$; (v) a valued field $l$ of height one is stable if and only if $\hatl$ is stable and $\hatl/l$ is separable, but $\hatl$ is stable by \cite[2.4.6]{temst} (in the case of $F_{l/k}=1$, which is the more difficult one, it is actually the stability theorem of Grauert-Remmert \cite[5.3.2/1]{BGR}); (vi) one checks straightforwardly that $\hatl/l$ is separable in our case (the $p$-rank of $l=k(x)$ is one, i.e. $l$ has unique inseparable extension of degree $p$, which is easily seen to be not contained in $\hatl$). \end{rem}
+Let us also indicate how the stability theorem can be deduced from the results of \cite[\S6]{temst}, where an analytic analog is proved (i.e. one deals with topologically finitely generated extensions of analytic fields).
+The reduction consists of many easy steps: (i) one can assume that $l=k(x)$ is of transcendence degree $1$; (ii) by the same easy argument as used in the proof of \cite[6.3.6]{temst}, it suffices to consider the case when $k$ is algebraically closed; (iii) by a limit argument we can assume that $k$ is of finite transcendence degree over a prime field, in particular, the height of $k$ is finite; (iv) a valuation of finite height $h>1$ is stable if and only if it is composed of stable valuations of smaller height, hence everything follows from the case of height $1$; (v) a valued field $l$ of height one is stable if and only if $\hatl$ is stable and $\hatl/l$ is separable, but $\hatl$ is stable by \cite[6.3.6]{temst} (in the case of $F_{l/k}=1$, which is the more difficult one, this is, actually, the stability theorem of Grauert-Remmert \cite[5.3.2/1]{BGR}); (vi) one checks straightforwardly that $\hatl/l$ is separable in our case (the $p$-rank of $l=k(x)$ is one, i.e. $l$ has unique inseparable extension of degree $p$, which is easily seen to be not contained in $\hatl$). \end{rem}